N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy: Introduction

-$\Lambda$CDM theory is a concordance model in modern cosmology that gives excellent description of the CMB~\citep[e.g.,][]{Planck2014}, large scale structure~\citep[e.g.,][]{Tegmark2004}, and the accelerating expansion of the Universe~\citep[e.g.,][]{accelerationSNIa}.
+$\Lambda$CDM theory is a concordance model in modern cosmology that gives an excellent description of the CMB~\citep[e.g.,][]{Planck2014}, large-scale structure~\citep[e.g.,][]{Tegmark2004}, and the accelerating expansion of the Universe~\citep[e.g.,][]{accelerationSNIa}.
 On the other hand, the observational studies on the galactic and sub-galactic scales have turned up several controversial issues that continue to challenge the $\Lambda$CDM paradigm.
-The core-cusp problem is one of the open questions in $\Lambda$CDM picture: the cosmological $\Lambda$CDM-based pure dark matter simulations predict that the dark halos on all mass scales have cusped dark matter density profiles.
+The core-cusp problem is one of the open questions in the $\Lambda$CDM picture: the cosmological $\Lambda$CDM-based pure dark matter simulations predict that the dark halos on all mass scales have cusped dark matter density profiles.
 On the other hand, studies of the HI gas rotation curves of low surface brightness galaxies and the stellar kinematics of dwarf galaxies testify in favour of shallower or cored density profiles of galaxies' dark halos~\citep[e.g.,][]{deBlok2001,Gilmore2007}.

 Another way to explain the lack of visible matter was proposed by~\citet{Milgrom1983} who hypothesized that there was a characteristic acceleration below which Newton's law of gravitation was invalid.
 This is one of the varieties of Modified Gravity (MG) that was subsequently developed, for example, by~\citet{Bekenstein2004} and~\citet{Bekenstein2010} as the tensor-vector scalar theory, or TeVeS.
-The variety of MG models have been developed by now~\citep[see][]{MG2017}, but the $\Lambda$CDM theory is still the leading paradigm of the modern cosmology because the MG is not able to explain the entire set of observations for galaxies and their clusters as well as the formation of the large-scale structure of the Universe.
+A variety of MG models has been developed until now~\citep[see][]{MG2017}, but the $\Lambda$CDM theory is still the leading paradigm of modern cosmology because the MG is not able to explain the alternative formation paths of the large-scale structure of the Universe as well as the entire set of observations for galaxies and their clusters.
+For a review, see for example,~\citet{Read2019}, where different star formation history causes different central DM densities.

+Early dark matter study of the Milky Way dSphs was done by~\citet{Lin}.
+More recent research can be classified as based on Jeans equations, distribution functions (DFs), action-based DFs, and Schwarzschild's orbit-based methods~\citep[for a review see][]{Battaglia13}.
+In this work, we focus on Fornax dSph, which is well-studied for its dark matter halo structure.
+Moreover, this galaxy is suggested to have a core-like dark matter density profile, which behaves like $\rho_{\mathrm{DM}} \sim r^{\alpha}$, where $\alpha=-0.22$ estimated by~\citet{H16}.
+Thus, the galaxy can assess the core-cusp problem in the $\Lambda$CDM models.